turmoni/micropython-lib/micropython/lora/README.md

 ## Installation

-First, install at least one of the base LoRa packages:
+First, install at least one of the following "base" LoRa packages:

 - `lora-sync` to use the synchronous LoRa modem API.
 - `lora-async` to use the asynchronous LoRa modem API with [uasyncio](https://docs.micropython.org/en/latest/library/uasyncio.html).
 Support for `uasyncio` must be included in your MicroPython build to use `lora-async`.

-Second, install at least one modem chipset driver for the modem you have:
+Second, install at least one of the following modem chipset drivers for the modem model that matches your hardware:

 - `lora-sx126x` for SX1261 & SX1262 support.
 - `lora-sx127x` for SX1276-SX1279 support.